Grimmscorpp/mka-connect/README.md

 ### 4. Add message subject and body

 * H2: `=ENCODEURL("Greetings")`.
-  * Fill down to H17.
+  * Fill down to the last row.
 * I2: `=ENCODEURL("Hello "&A2&"!")`.
-  * Fill down to I17.
+  * Fill down to the last row.

 |    | H           | I                         |
 | -: | ----------- | ------------------------- |